Adaptive Architecture

 $7,500

-Cardboardia ‘towns’ are temporary, collaboratively built and inhabited towns manifesting so far in Moscow, Russian, Finland and Germany.
+Cardboardia ‘towns’ are temporary, collaboratively built and inhabited towns manifesting so far in Moscow, Russia, Finland and Germany.
 Carboardia is, in essence, a role playing community, where guests can create a new identity while contributing to the growth of the town, using cardboard as their expressive and artistic medium.
-Every town created under the Cardboardia title is a place where people can reinvent themselves – where, for a short time, everyone can leave behind their daily worries through new ways of self-expression.
+Every town created under the Cardboardia title is a place where people can reinvent themselves—where, for a short time, everyone can leave behind their daily worries through new ways of self-expression.
+The Black Rock Arts Foundation’s grant supported the 2009 Cardboardia town built in Moscow, Russia.

-Cardboardia brings together all people of all ages and backgrounds in a conflict free environment.
-All the participants have the equal significance and room for self expression.
+Cardboardia brings together people of all ages and backgrounds in a conflict free environment.
+All the participants have equal significance and room for self expression.

 cardboardia.info